sissybecky/estim2py/README.md

 # Todo

-- Integrate this into the app I'm building.
-- Find bugs.
-Fix bugs.
 - Find a test subject to test it on win/mac.
 - Iron out clunky bits of the API.
 - Automagickally select the right serial port.
 Will take futzing.
 I don't realistically have access to a windows device.